JonnyBro/beatrun-courses-server/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNUv3 License - see the LICENSE file for details.

 ## TODO